AbdelrahmanHamdyy/Topology-API/README.md

   * List<Component> queryDevices(String topologyID)
   * List<Component> queryDevicesWithNetlistNode(String topologyID, String node)

-* Each functionality is validated completely in case a topology/node is not found for example, etc...
+* Each functionality is validated completely in case a topology/node not found for example, etc...

 ### Topology